1. Where is the District Nursing office located?

 2. Is your nursing program accredited?

-The Associate Degree Nursing Program is also approved by the Iowa Board of Nursing and in addition is accredited by the Accreditation Commission for Education in Nursing (ACEN), 3343 Peachtree Road NE, Suite 850, Atlanta, GA 30326.
-All educational options are approved by the Iowa Board of Nursing.
+The Associate Degree Nursing Program is accredited by the Accreditation Commission for Education in Nursing (ACEN), 3390 Peachtree Road NE, Suite 1400, Atlanta, GA 30326.
+The Associate Degree Nursing Program and the Practical Nursing Diploma Program are both approved by the Iowa Board of Nursing.

 3. I'd like printed information on your program.
 How can I get it?